gabysbrain/regression_vis.talk/regression_vis.md

 * Important bits:
     - Take a number of factors as input (often continuous)
     - Output is a scalar
-    - Often have a relatively low number of inputs
     - Inputs are often meaningful
     - Conceptually a multi-dimensional surface (manifold)
 :::